natesilva/big-config/README.md

 You can mix and match JSON, YAML, and JavaScript.

-If you use JavaScript, just make sure it exports a JSON-like object:
+If you use JavaScript, export a JSON-like object:

 ```javascript
 module.exports = { "timezone": "Asia/Hong_Kong" };